 This easy recipe was inspired by my Blender Artichoke & Roasted Red Pepper Hollandaise Sauce and my Blender Cranberry Hollandaise on this site.
 But this time I wanted to create a plain and simple, yet still creamy sauce.
 It's perfect for a quick Sunday brunch or a sauce for meat or vegetables.
 If you're looking for a hollandaise sauce that's healthy and light and takes only 5 minutes to make, you'll love this creamy Hollandaise sauce!

-I don't use Greek yogurt to keep this recipe light and low-fat, as many other recipes do.
+For this healthy Hollandaise sauce recipe, I don't use Greek yogurt to keep this recipe light and low-fat, as many other recipes do.
 I prefer to use apple sauce.
 For this low-fat Hollandaise sauce you'll need:

 - egg yolks